KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

     },
     /* rationale dialog settings: an object with the options for texts and theme. */ {
-        rationaleMsg, /* message on the rationale notification dialog */ rationaleOkButton, /* text on the rationale OK button */ rationaleCancelButton, /* text on the rationale Cancel button */ theme /* theme to use to style the rationale dialog, see below */ }
+        msg, /* message on the rationale notification dialog */ okButton, /* text on the rationale OK button */ cancelButton, /* text on the rationale Cancel button */ theme /* theme to use to style the rationale dialog, see below */ }
 );